Yoorkin/rabbit-tea/src/html/README.md

 This package provides the helper functions to build Html.

-Here are two design choices:
+Here are some design choices:

 - Guide Users with Type Definitions